 In determining the compensation of James Green, the Governance and Compensation Committee similarly considered the overall performance of Artis, including the criteria set out in the section "Overall Performance of Artis", as well as his individual performance, individual contributions to Artis' success, experience and competitive industry pay practices.
-The specific performance goals for James Green in 2015 were:
+The specific performance goals for James Green in 2016 were:

-- to oversee financial reporting and internal controls procedures, including compliance with IFRS; - to oversee issues relating to compliance with rules relating to specified investment flow throughs (SIFTs) and other tax-related matters in connection with Artis' U.S. diversification strategy and Artis' capital structure; - to strengthen the depth and capacity of the finance and accounting team; and - to demonstrate leadership internally, as well as externally with outside constituents of Artis' business.
+- to oversee financial reporting and internal controls procedures, including compliance with IFRS; - to oversee issues relating to compliance with rules relating to specified investment flow throughs (SIFTs) and other tax-related matters in connection with Artis' U.S. diversification strategy and Artis' capital structure; - to strengthen the depth and capacity of the finance and accounting team; - to oversee Artis' internal human resource management function; and - to demonstrate leadership internally, as well as externally with outside constituents of Artis' business.